 You are cordially invited to attend the Annual Meeting of Stockholders of Nile Therapeutics, Inc., a Delaware corporation (the "Company").
-The Annual Meeting will be held on , 2011, at .m. (local time) at , for the following purposes:
+The Annual Meeting will be held on Tuesday, May 10, 2011, at 10:00 a.m. (local time) at our headquarters, located at 4 West 4th Avenue, Suite 400, San Mateo, CA 94402, for the following purposes:

-- To elect eight directors to hold office until our 2012 Annual Meeting of Stockholders, or until their respective successors have been elected and qualified, or until their earlier resignation or removal; - (2) To authorize an amendment to our certificate of incorporation to effect a combination (reverse split) of our common stock at a ratio not to exceed one-for-ten; - (3) To ratify the appointment of Crowe Horwath LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011; and - (4) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect eight directors to hold office until our 2012 Annual Meeting of Stockholders, or until their respective successors have been elected and qualified, or until their earlier resignation or removal; - (2) To authorize an amendment to our certificate of incorporation to effect a combination (reverse split) of our common stock at a ratio not to exceed one-for-ten; - (3) To ratify the appointment of Crowe Horwath LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011; and - (4) To transact such other business as may properly come before the meeting or any adjournment thereof.